Select Sector SPDR ETFs Technical AnalysisArchive

 Long-term trend: [See XLE long-term trend chart]

 A long-term uptrend had started on January 20, 2016 at 49.93 and reached 79.42 on May 22, 2018.
 XLE gained -29.49 points, or -59.06%, in 121 weeks.
 The chart has formed a Descending Triangle chart pattern.
-The uptrend support line (72.75) is broken.
-A broken support is considered to be a long-term bearish signal.
+The uptrend support line (74.62) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+XLE may retest the broken support line.
+It is considered to be a resistance line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 Medium-term trend: [See XLE medium-term trend chart]